Costs lawyer: Commissioners for oaths

 A costs lawyer has the right to administer oaths and take affidavits under section 113 of the Courts and Legal Services Act 1990.

 Areas of involvement

 The three main areas in which costs lawyers may become involved are:

 Costs payable between parties

-The unsuccessful litigant is usually ordered to pay the successful litigant’s costs and, if those costs cannot be agreed, a detailed bill of costs is prepared and served.
+The unsuccessful litigant is usually ordered to pay the successful litigant's costs and, if those costs cannot be agreed, a detailed bill of costs is prepared and served.
 The paying party then has to serve a schedule of points of those items in the bill he wishes to dispute before the bill is lodged at court and a detailed assessment hearing takes place at which the points are argued and a decision made by the court.

-A costs lawyer will also usually be involved in the costs management of substantive proceedings, by preparing and managing costs budgets.
+A Costs Lawyer will also usually be involved in the costs management of substantive proceedings, by preparing and managing costs budgeting processes (also known as a Precedent H).
+On the conclusion of proceedings, the successful party will generally prepare a detailed item-by-item Bill of Costs, and initiate detailed assessment proceedings.
+Negotiations can then take place between the parties between the parties, with written legal submissions being exchanged via Points of Dispute and Points of Reply.
+If the parties still cannot agree costs, then the matter will be lodged at Court for the Bill of Costs to be assessed by a Judge, either on the papers (provisional assessment) or at an attended hearing at which oral submissions will be made by both parties (detailed assessment hearing).

 Solicitor and client costs

 These are costs payable by a client to his own solicitor.
 Different rules apply to the costs where court proceedings have been commenced, known as contentious business, to those applicable to non-contentious matters such as conveyancing, probate and general advice.
 A client who is unhappy with his solicitor's bill has remedies available if he wishes to challenge it.
 If either the client or the solicitor is dissatisfied with the outcome of that request or if the bill relates to contentious business, either the client or the solicitor may apply to the court for the bill to be assessed.
 A costs lawyer may be instructed to prepare a detailed bill of costs for assessment, to advise on law and procedure and, subsequently, if instructed by a solicitor or a litigant, to argue in support or to oppose the bill.